 1456: Gutenberg produces first printed Bible – At a time where the Bible was only available in Latin, copied by hand on parchment or papyrus sheets, the average person relied on the local priest and pictures or statues in the church for information on the Bible.
 With Gutenberg’s invention, God’s Word became readily available to everyone – no longer did the pope or a priest have to come in between the believer and his comprehension of the Bible.
 Previously, only the clergy had access to God’s Word, so that they could compare it to church teaching – but with the printing press, the road to reformation was paved further.

 1478: Establishment of Spanish Inquisition – Spain’s rulers King Ferdinand and Queen Isabella who showed great devotion to Catholicism, received the title “Catholic Kings” from the pope, and in 1478 requested that the pope establish the Inquisition in Spain with themselves as Inquisitors.
-In 1492, all Jews and Muslims were expelled from Spain.
+In 1492, all of the Jews were expelled from Spain.
 The inquisition humiliated, tortured and brought people to the stake, confiscated property and sold the office of “familiar” – (a person who informed on others while enjoying freedom from arrest), all the while becoming a powerful entity.
 While Protestantism took hold of Europe under persecution, in Spain it fell under the harsh hand of the Inquisition.
 Protestant books were banned, and even suspicion that a person was Protestant brought in the Inquisitors, resulting in Protestantism never taking hold in Catholic dominant Spain.

 1497: Savonarola excommunicated – In the self centered, wealth conscious society of Florence, even the church was influenced – monasteries knew little about the vow of poverty.
 A pious Dominican monk Savonarola, spoke harshly against it prophesying the downfall of the city.
 In 1494, when France attacked them, the people overthrew its rulers and appointed Savonarola instead.
 People changed their lifestyles, giving up their fine clothes and gambling, while bankers and traders returned whatever they had wrongfully taken from others.
 While crowds flocked to hear Savonarola preach, many became monks themselves.
 Savonarola’s attack against worldly clergy including then pope Alexander VI (who had fathered several illegitimate children) was ordered to stop preaching – to which he obeyed.
 After a year in silence, Alexander allowed him to preach again – and Savonarola restarted his attacks against corruption in the church.
 The pope excommunicated Savonarola, threatening the city interdiction.
 Finally the people turned against their leader who was handed over to be burned at the city’s great piazza.